 Join us on our diving safari to Belize, staying onboard The Aggressor IV liveaboard.

-On our journey, we will encounter a huge diversity of marine life with optional topside excursions to Guatemala's famous Mayan ruins, Tikal, and some of Belize's wildlife sanctuaries and best know sights.
+On our journey, we will encounter a huge diversity of marine life followed by topside excursions to Guatemala's famous Mayan ruins, Tikal, and some of Belize's wildlife sanctuaries and best know sights.

-This small group tour is on board the ‘Belize Aggressor IV Liveaboard’ offers seven days of adventure where each day will offer something different below the surface.
+This small group tour on board the ‘Belize Aggressor IV Liveaboard’ offers seven days at sea combined with 4 days of land touring.
 We can expect to do around 27 dives while onboard.
-We will be travelling to the more remote reefs to dive the very best sites that the region has to offer, as well as ensuring there is enough time top side to relax and enjoy our comfortable liveaboard yacht.
+We will be travelling to the more remote reefs to dive the very best sites that the region has to offer, before heading inland to some of Belize's must-see Mayan ruins and wild life sanctuaries, as well as over the border into Guatemala for day trip to the spectacular Tikal.

 This is an exclusive diving trip onboard Belize Aggressor IV.
-On board we’ll cruise between Turneffe Atoll and Lighthouse Reefs on this great itinerary.
+On board we’ll cruise between Turneffe Atoll and Lighthouse Reef.

 You will be met upon arrival in Belize City and transferred to the Belize Aggressor IV for the first part of this diving and land touring adventure.

-Diving in Belize offers amazing opportunities - combining fringing reefs, walls, crevices and sandy bottoms dotted with coral bommies.
+Diving in Belize is quite stunning- combining fringing reefs, walls, crevices and sandy bottoms dotted with coral bommies.
 The reefs are adorned with gorgonian fans, enormous sponges and healthy soft corals – providing a perfect backdrop for the myriad of marine life on offer in the Caribbean Sea.
+Common sightings include eagle rays, nurse sharks, various eels, tarpon and turtles.

 From Turneffe we move east to Lighthouse Reef.